dominicchinedu/oasis-borrow/README.md

 ## License

-Copyright (C) 2021 Oazo Apps Limited, Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+Copyright (C) 2021 Velero Apps, Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at